shibir007/pi-projects/file-server/README.md

 directory mask = 0777
 ```

-Note: You can set public=yes, if you want anyone to access your files (no recomended).
+Note: You can set public=yes, if you want anyone to access your files (not recomended).
 I have only provided permission to user "pi".

 ```